-The Human Resources Division provides a full range of services which include recruitment and selection, employment advertising, background investigations, employee relations, job classifications, compensation, policy and procedure development, employee benefits administration, and workers' compensation administration.
-The Human Resources Division staff includes the HR Manager, four HR Specialists and an Administrative Specialist and is under the direction of the Deputy Chief of Administration.
+The Human Resources (HR) Division provides a full range of services which include recruitment and selection, employment advertising, background investigations, employee relations, job classifications, compensation, policy and procedure development, employee benefits administration, workers' compensation administration, risk management and self-insurance.
+The Human Resources Division staff includes the HR Manager, one HR Analyst, three HR Specialists and an Administrative Specialist and is under the direction of the Deputy Chief of Administration.